 When it comes to how sharp either HDTV is, it’s pretty much a wash.
-Both come in 1080p models so the resolution is about the same, depending on what model you get.
-Additionally, both come in 120hz versions (meaning 120 frames go by per second) and LCDs actually go up to 240 and even 480 in some high end models.
-The down side here is that you end up with the “soap opera” effect of a plastic like look with a higher resolution TV – especially when most broadcast programs are sent at 60hz.
+Both come in 1080p models, so the resolution is about the same, depending on what model you get.
+Additionally, both come in 120hz versions (meaning 120 frames go by per second), and LCDs actually go up to 240 and even 480 in some high-end models.
+The downside here is that you end up with the “soap opera” effect of a plastic-like look with a higher resolution TV – especially when most broadcast programs are sent at 60hz.

-LCDs have the lead here, especially LEDs which are very stingy when it comes to power.
+LCDs have the lead here, especially LEDs, which are very stingy when it comes to power.
 Plasma, by contrast, are power hogs and will definitely put a dent in your monthly electric bill.
 As time goes on, though, plasma manufacturers are working to improve power consumption levels – they have to since states like California have mandated it by law.
-But in the short run, LCDs use far less electricty than their plasma cousins.
+But in the short run, LCDs use far less electricity than their plasma cousins.

 What about burn-in complaints on plasma?
-That was a problem with early models which would have those station logos (called bugs) burned into the corners since they are always on.
-But plasma makers have virtually eliminated that issue although it could manifest itself if the TV is on 24/7.
+That was a problem with early models, which would have those station logos (called bugs) burned into the corners since they are always on.
+But plasma makers have virtually eliminated that issue, although it could manifest itself if the TV is on 24/7.

 Because LCDs are more popular and available, they tend to be less expensive than plasma TVs.
 Additionally, only two or three manufacturers (namely Panasonic and Samsung) actually still make Plasma.